meshtastic/js/README.md

 ## Compatibility

+The library is tested with meshtastic devices running firmware versions 0.9.5 and 1.0.0.

 Since meshtastic.js relies on the bluetooth web api (https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API) it currently does only work in the later versions of Google Chrome, Opera and Microsoft Edge.
 On windows systems, the meshtastic device has to be paired via windows settings beforehand once.

 ### Version Details